holgerm/world2minetest/README.md

 How to use
 ==========

-We offer a [simple guide](SimpleGuide.md) to easy world generation based solely on a apir of coordinates and using only openstreetmap data.
+We offer a [simple guide](SimpleGuide.md) to easy world generation based solely on a pair of coordinates and using only openstreetmap data.

-We also offer a [detailed guide](DetailedGuide.md) including the use of heightmaps, openstreetmap data, decorations as well as 3-D data.

 License